seapagan/sqliter-py/docs/guide/models.md

 ### Unique Fields

+> [!CAUTION]
+>
+> In version 0.9.1 and below, this flag was `Unique()` with a capital 'U'.
+This
+> has now been deprecated and the current `unique()` with a lower case 'u' is
+> the supported command.
+>
+> The old functionality still works but will raise a deprecation warning and
+> will probably be removed in future versions.

 You can also specify that a field should be all unique values by using the `unique()` method from the `sqliter.model` module.
 This will ensure that all values in this field are unique.